 Work In an Underserved Area to Pay Off Dental School Debt

-Community Dental Partners has practices in many rural and underserved areas in Texas for just this reason.
+Community Dental Partners has practices in many rural and underserved Texas areas for this reason.
 These patients need care, and we are proud to serve them.
 Choice of practice location is also how we help reduce the shortage of patients for our incoming doctors and start their careers in the fast lane.
 It’s also why we can offer highly competitive salaries in areas with a low cost of living.
 That means more disposable income available for you to get out from under those loans fast!

 Income-Driven Repayment Plans